pelithne/AKS-security-basics/Identity-and-access-mgmt.md

-# 1. AKS Security Basics
+# 1. Identity and Access Management

 This section focuses on setting up the base infrastructure, and to secure your Kubernetes cluster using Microsoft Entra ID (Azure Active Directory).